John Frusciante’s 1957 Gretsch White Falcon

 Heavier Strings on the Gretsch

-John strings this guitar with .012 strings, which are noticeably heavier from the usual set of .010s he plays on most of his guitars.
+John strings his Gretsch with .012 gauge strings, much heavier than the .010s he typically uses on most of his guitars.

 I also used this ’55 Gretsch White Falcon- it’s the kind of guitar that Matthew Ashman used in BowWowWow and Malcolm Young used to use in AC/DC- for “Californication” and “Otherside.”
 I have .012-gauge strings on it.
 I’d like to go more into that- developing a guitar style using thick strings like that.